zsebtanar/zsebtanar/README.md

 3. Type in the following URLs your browser: `http://localhost/zsebtanar_v4/public/application/setup`.
 4. The website can be reached through the URL: `http://localhost/zsebtanar_v4/`.

+*Note:* If special characters don't apper properly, check the database character set.
+In order to use Hungarian special characters, use `latin2_hungarian_ci`.

 # Log in
 If you want to log in the website, click on "Admin" on the right side, and type in the password (zst).
 After logging in, you have additional features: